aweb-pj/Back-end/backend_api.md

 * GET->fetch
 * POST->create

-* Notice:
-1. You need to do the update in a bottom-up approach: for example if I wish to update a question in a homework, I will use the url for updatting a question and not change the question in the homework and update the homework
-2. Answers cannot be updated or deleted(easy to change,should you need to)
-3. pk should not be changed and need not be provided in creation
-4. when creating a model do remember to add pk for foreign keys

 # Tree
 a tree is implemented by traversing from the root node and adding a children attribute(a list of nodes)to each node.Please DONOT delete the root node.